Ten Ways The iPhone Changed Our Culture

 The iPhone was a real innovation.
 My litmus test for innovation is whether all of the products and a category become similar to the innovative entrant.
 For example, there weren’t many horses and buggies after the motor vehicle.
 By this test, some technologies like microwaves or hybrid cars would not be considered innovative, at least not as innovative.
 Beneficial things, but not useful enough to render what came before completely obsolete.
 There is no doubt whether this applies to the iPhone; phones looked and behaved much differently before the iPhone, and now we all have iPhones or iPhone-like multitouch smartphones.

-We recently published a viral post about how the iPhone was developed, and it wasn’t as straightforward and smooth as you would imagine.
+We published a viral post about how the iPhone was developed, and it wasn’t as straightforward and smooth as you would imagine.

 Now we are going to look at the impact of the iPhone.
 Another marker of innovation is that is changes society in ways far beyond the product itself.
 It revolutionalizes its own industry, it changes or eliminates adjacent industries, and it creates entirely new ones.